Maulsharif/testDemo/README.md

 # testDemo
-* change connection string in appsettings.json, by default app use MS sql server connection
+* to run the app it's neeeded to change connection string in appsettings.json, by default the application use MS sql server connection settings.
+* run command: dotnet database update